Frederico Marques: Player

 At youth level, Marques was Under-14, Under-16 and Under-18 Portuguese No. 1.
 From 2000 to 2003, Marques practiced in the National Tennis Center in Oeiras, Portugal, where he was coached by João Cunha e Silva and Bernardo Mota.
 He won the Under-16 National Championship mixed doubles tournament in 2001 and the singles and boys' doubles tournaments in 2002.
-In 2004, Marques moved to the BTT Tennis Academy in Barcelona to improve his game.
+In 2004, Marques moved to the Barcelona Total Tennis (BTT) Tennis Academy in Barcelona to improve his game.
 During his first year there, Marques shared a rented house with his future coachee João Sousa to reduce expenses.

 Marques made his main draw debut in 2001 in a junior tournament at the Taca Group Bowl in El Salvador, with Frederico Gil as his doubles partner.
 He played his final tournament at this level in August 2004, at the Vila do Conde Junior Tennis Cup.
 Marques won one singles and four doubles junior titles (including one with Gil and two with Eduardo Schwank) and reached the junior combined ranking world No. 80 in February 2004.
 Marques entered the professional circuit in 2002 at a Futures tournament in Lisbon.
 Though he lost all his three Futures doubles finals, he won a Satellite doubles tournament in Coimbra in 2004.
 Marques never entered the main draw of an ATP tour tournament, but he played the qualifying rounds of the Estoril Open in 2002, 2004 and 2005.

 Marques decided to retire as a professional player in 2009 when he realized he would not improve much further as a player and was becoming a financial burden for his parents.
 However, his final professional match would come later that year, at a Futures doubles tournament in Russia, where he partnered with his coachee Alexander Lobkov.
 He reached career-high doubles world No. 773 in 2005 and singles world no. 964 in 2006.